beach casting leads

 A tripod with a sliding butt cup can hold your rod higher above weed

-If you can get your rod tip higher, less line will be near the surface of the water because the angle of your line will be steeper.
-This can be achieved more easily if your tripod has a sliding butt cup (what a word!) as you can adjust it to get the rod held higher.
+If you can get your rod tip higher, less line will be near the surface of the water.
+This is because the angle of your line will be steeper.
+This can be achieved more easily if your tripod has a sliding butt cup.
+Feel free to ask for one for Christmas.
+You can adjust it to get the rod held higher on your tripod.

 You can understand new ground by casting out a hookless lead weight first

-If you cast a weight with no hook and retrieve slowly over the bottom, with a sensitive rod you’ll be able to get a feel for what type of ground you’re fishing over.
-You will feel for instance when you run into an area of weed, or encounter a major snag, or a steep drop off.
+Cast a weight with no hook and retrieve it slowly over the bottom.
+With a sensitive rod, you’ll get a feel for the type of ground you’re fishing over.
+For instance, you’ll feel when you run into a weed area, encounter a major snag, or a steep drop off.

 When reeling in heavy leads, try to remove strain from the reel

-If you reel in without lifting the rod first then lowering it to retrieve some of the slack, your reel is having to work harder.
-When you catch a big fish or have caught a big clump of weed, beginners may try to retrieve without lifting the rod first.
-This will tire your reels out more quickly and is also more work for the angler.
+If you retrieve some of the slack without first lifting the rod and then lowering it, your reel works harder.
+When you catch a big fish or a big clump of weed, beginners might retrieve without first lifting the rod.
+This tires your reels out more quickly.